 Some of these changes can be explained by policies put in place by the Mexican national government.
-In the 1970s and 1980s, a set of domestic policies that included price supports, input subsidies, and consumer subsidies, adding up to 18 percent of federal budget, supported intensification and livestock diversification (Naylor et al., 2001).
-According to our analysis, approximately 33 percent of gross farm income came from subsidies in the 1980s and encouraged continued increase in inputs.
-During the 1990s, these and other subsidies changed with the suite of liberalization policies we have described.
-In 2000, price supports for wheat were reintroduced due to falling farm incomes and heightened competition from the United States, where farm supports are much higher.
+In the 1970s and 80s, a set of domestic policies that included price supports, input subsidies and consumer subsidies, adding up to 18% of federal budget, supported intensification and livestock diversification (Naylor et al. 2001).
+Based on our analysis, approximately 33% of gross farm income came from subsidies in the 1980s and encouraged continued increase in inputs.
+During the 1990s, these and other subsidies changed with the suite of liberalization policies (see above).
+In 2000, price supports for wheat were reintroduced due to falling farm incomes and heightened competition from the U.S. where farm supports are much higher.
 We are still trying to understand the consequences of these earlier and more recent and dramatic policy changes.

 Other dramatic changes in cropping systems occurred during this time frame as well, not because of planned policy changes but due to unplanned shocks.
-Until 1993, the most consistent cropping pattern in the valley was wheat as the winter crop and soybeans as the summer crop.
-Between 1993 and 1996, whitefly outbreaks decreased soybean area from 69,000 ha in 1991 to 0 ha in 1996.
-One response by farmers was to increase the area of sorghum and summer maize, both of which receive much more nitrogen fertilizer than the previous soybean crops.
+Until 1993, the most consistent cropping pattern in the Valley was wheat as the winter crop and soybeans as the summer crop.
+Between 1993 and 1996, white fly outbreaks decreased soybean area from 69,000 ha in 1991 to 0 ha in 1996.
+One response of farmers was to increase the area of sorghum and summer maize, both of which receive much more nitrogen fertilizer than the previous soybean crops.
 As noted later, this unplanned change has consequences for off-site effects.

 While the land area under intensive agriculture remained constant over our study period, intensification in the form of increasing fertilizer inputs influenced off-site ecosystems through their effects on nutrient use and loss.
-We estimated nitrogen loss from current fertilization practices in comparison with earlier practices (using the NLoSS simulation model developed by Bill Riley as part of our earlier project; Riley and Matson, 2000), and found that the typical farmer practice results in very large losses of nitrogen relative to losses of just 10 years ago.
-These losses influence the functioning of both the surface water systems draining the valley as well as the coastal ecosystems of the Sea of Cortez.
-Two Ph.D. dissertations in terrestrial biogeochemistry (Harrison, 2002; Harrison and Matson, in press) and marine biogeochemistry (Beman et al., 2005) and one undergraduate honors thesis (Rice, 1995) have focused on the processing of agricultural and urban effluents in the surface waters and coastal marine system adjacent to the valley.
-In addition, Esther Cruz from the Center for Conservation and Use of Natural Resources (CECARENA) in Guaymas, Mexico, and several Stanford professors in engineering and earth sciences have begun a focused study of estuarine and open ocean circulation, ultimately to be tied to ocean biogeochemical processes that link to activities on land.
+We estimated nitrogen loss from current fertilization practices in comparison with earlier practices (using our NLoSS simulation model developed by Bill Riley as part of our earlier project - Riley et al. 2000), and found that the typical farmer practice results in very large losses of N relative to losses of just 10 years ago.
+These losses influence the functioning of both the surface water systems draining the Valley as well as the coastal ecosystems of the Sea of Cortez.
+Two Ph.D. dissertations in terrestrial (Harrison 2002, Harrison et al. in press) and marine biogeochemistry (Beman et al. submitted) and one undergraduate honors thesis (Rice 1995) have focused on the processing of agricultural and urban effluents in the surface waters and coastal marine system adjacent to the Valley.
+In addition, Esther Cruz from the Center for Conservation and Use of Natural Resources (CECARENA) in Guaymas, Mexico and several Stanford professors in engineering and earth sciences, have begun a focused study of estuarine and open ocean circulation, ultimately to be tied to ocean biogeochemical processes that link to activities on land.

-Water resource issues related to the intensive and nonefficient use of water in irrigation also characterized the period of study.
-Although we have not examined the off-site consequences of water diversions from the Yaqui and other rivers, we recently have examined the components of decision making in the irrigation district that have led to severe overdraw of reservoir water during the recent five years of drought.
-An additional Ph.D. dissertation in water resource engineering and policy modeling (Addams, 2004), plus considerable research by collaborator Jose Luis Minjares in the

-Mexican National Water Commission have detailed the structure, function, and constraints in the water sector, leading to policy changes in the way water allocation decisions are made.
+Water resource issues related to the intensive and non-efficient use of water in irrigation also characterized the period of study.
+Although we have not examined the off-site consequences of water diversions from the Yaqui and other rivers, we recently have examined the components of decision making in the irrigation district that have lead to severe over-draw of reservoir water during the recent five years of drought.
+An additional Ph.D. dissertation in water resource engineering and policy modeling (Addams 2004), plus considerable research by collaborator Jose Luis Minjares in the CNA (Mexican National Water Commission) have detailed the structure, function and constraints in the water sector, and have led to policy changes in the way water allocation decisions are made.